remvze/concepts/README.md

 #### Service-Oriented Architecture (SOA)

-> **ELI5:** ChatGPT said:Service-Oriented Architecture (SOA) is like a toolbox where each tool (service) does one job well—such as handling payments or sending emails—and all the tools can work together easily, even if they’re made by different people or use different technologies.
+> **ELI5:** Service-Oriented Architecture (SOA) is like a toolbox where each tool (service) does one job well—such as handling payments or sending emails—and all the tools can work together easily, even if they’re made by different people or use different technologies.

 - `📃` [Service-oriented architecture](https://en.wikipedia.org/wiki/Service-oriented_architecture)
 - `📃` [What is SOA (Service-Oriented Architecture)?](https://aws.amazon.com/what-is/service-oriented-architecture/)